gordonbanderson/docker-dev-environment/README.md

   |- docker-dev-environment
 ```

-Make sure your two codebases are prep'ed and ready to run (do any `composer install`ing or `.env` setup), then go ahead and bring up Docker:
+You'll need to prepare both codebases by running `composer install` in each folder.
+After this, you can go ahead and bring up the Docker containers:

 ```
 cd docker-dev-environment